DanMaklen/dmSpellLearning/Readme.md

 ## Mechanics
 ### Study Session
 If you have a book, you can study it.
-Go have a sit somewhere and start a study session.
+Go have a seat somewhere and start a study session.
 - For immersion, you cannot study in various conditions like combat.
 - The effeciency of the study session scales with the complexity of the spell and your profiecency in it's school.
 - You can study multiple spells in parralel, but only one per study session.